ngdangkietswe/ngdangkietswe/README.md

-_**I do not know the American gentleman, god forgive me for putting two such words together.**_
+_**I know that inner wisdom is more precious than wealth.
+The more you spend it, the more you gain.**_

-Charles Dickens
+Oprah Winfrey